fugu-chop/launch_school/daily_logs/5_daily_log_jan2021.md

 __*Thoughts*__<br/>
 A light day today.
 I used the opportunity to sleep in the morning.
 The quiz actually wasn't too hard in this particular instance.
 Just a bit of thinking about design choices, understanding the namespace resolution operator and understanding the various steps to expose methods to a class.
 We begin the RB129 preparation!

+##### 21/01/21 (Thu)
+__*Concepts covered*__<br/>
+- Revision
+  - Forum posts

+__*Time spent*__<br/>
+135 minutes

+__*Thoughts*__<br/>
+The forum is a pretty mixed bag of topics.
+One point of confusion is whether we should treat the `initialize` method as a constructor.
+The OO book designates the `initialize` method as a constructor, but a forum post by a TA, argues that a constructor instantiates an object (which would be the `new` method).
+Not sure what to use here.

+I also need to make a note to practice reading OO code - i.e. "be able to read through and have a mental model of how various pieces of the program function and work together".
+I think I can do this by going through all of the longer applications in this course (including solutions by other students), as well as the examples, to describe what is happening.